nmshd/connector/README_dev.md

 ## Publish

-The SDK is published, when you merge the project to master while having changed the package version.
+The SDK is published, when you merge the project to main while having changed the package version.